How to become a conservator

 Work

-You may be able to move into certain kinds of conservation work if you've got relevant qualifications and experience.
+You may be able to move into certain types of conservation work if you've got relevant qualifications and experience.
 For example, building conservation may be suitable if you're a qualified stonemason, plasterer or roofer.

 Volunteering